2017-fall-arch1/2017-fall-arch1-project-1-trdiaz/2017-fall-arch1-project-1-trdiaz/readme.md

 alphabatized list of names.

 <b>There are 5 options:</b>
+0)Search Directory
+1)List Directory

-1)List Directory 2)Add a user to the Directory
+2)Add a user to the Directory

 -Must input both first and last name

-3)Remove a user from the Directory -didnt work
+3)Remove a user from the Directory

 4)Update the .txt file with updated content, or will create a new one.
 -Simply select 4, and it will append the document or create new one if